Jessie Buckley: 2008–2015: I'd Do Anything and work in theatre

 Buckley was offered the opportunity to understudy for the role of Nancy, but turned it down in favour of another production.
-On 10 October 2008, it was announced that Buckley would make her West End debut in a revival of the Stephen Sondheim musical A Little Night Music, in the role of Anne Egerman, at the Menier Chocolate Factory, a fringe Studio Theatre, in London from 22 November 2008 to 8 March 2009.
+On 10 October 2008, it was announced that Buckley would make her Off-West End debut in a revival of the Stephen Sondheim musical A Little Night Music, in the role of Anne Egerman, at the Menier Chocolate Factory, a fringe Studio Theatre, in London from 22 November 2008 to 8 March 2009.
 She appeared alongside Maureen Lipman and Hannah Waddingham in the production, which was directed by Trevor Nunn.
-A Little Night Music transferred from the Menier Chocolate Factory to the Garrick Theatre in London's West End on 7 April 2009.
-The show closed on 25 July 2009.
-Since then, she has appeared in a number of concerts nationally, including a Christmas concert alongside Maria Friedman, Cantabile – the London Quartet and Tim Rice, and in February 2010 she appeared alongside Daniel Boys (and Night Music co-star Kelly Price) in a series of Valentine musical concerts.
+She appeared in a Christmas concert alongside Maria Friedman, Cantabile and Tim Rice in 2009, and in February 2010 she appeared alongside Daniel Boys (and Night Music co-star Kelly Price) in a series of Valentine musical concerts.

-In January 2013, Buckley graduated from the Royal Academy of Dramatic Art.
-During Shakespeare's Globe's 2013 summer season, she played Miranda in The Tempest, and singer Arabella Hunt and Kate in Samuel Adamson's Gabriel.
+After graduating from RADA in January 2013, she worked for Shakespeare's Globe in its 2013 summer season, playing Miranda in The Tempest and singer Arabella Hunt and Kate in Samuel Adamson's Gabriel.
 In September 2013, Buckley appeared opposite Jude Law in Michael Grandage's West End production of Henry V at the Noël Coward Theatre.
-She also played Perdita in Kenneth Branagh's theatre company production of The Winter's Tale, which was streamed live to cinemas worldwide on 26 November 2015.
+She played Perdita in Kenneth Branagh's theatre company production of The Winter's Tale, staged at London's Garrick Theatre in November 2015, which was streamed live to cinemas worldwide on 4 December 2015.